Spoon Theory and Autism.

 4. Talk to the student about growing up and teach them some practical life skills, again working together with parents.
 Using public transport, making phone calls, sending emails, using money and paying for things are really important skills to help them move on from school into post 16 life.

 5. Plan, talk, prepare, visit, familiarise, support and talk positively about the next stage.
 But don’t overdo it.
-They still have to finish their time at school and some pupils with SEND /ASC might not be able to cope with thinking about exams and college.
+They still have to finish their time at school and some autistic pupils might not be able to cope with thinking about exams and college.
 In that case, plan some transition support after GCSEs have finished.
 One school I worked with brought the student back into school after GCSEs and he worked with his previous TA on getting ready for college with great success.

 And now from @Mr_ALNCo